Post-Baccalaureate Diploma in Law Enforcement Studies

 Only complete applications received by the application deadline will be considered.

-Upon acceptance into the program, a Program Deposit must be received by June 28.
-2019.
+Upon acceptance into the program, a Program Deposit must be received by the date indicated in the acceptance letter.

 “The education I acquired from JIBC advanced my personal and professional skills to a higher level.
 It was truly a life changing experience.
 JIBC is an institution where the finest future police leaders are created.
 I will forever be thankful for the guidance I have received and the connections I made.” - Asif H., JIBC law enforcement degree graduate from Bangladesh now working as a manager at an international security company